 Official Opening GoodLife Fitness Family Autism Hub

-Spectrum Richmond Vancouver BC Autism Healthcare
+Autism Spectrum Richmond Vancouver BC Healthcare

 The centre will be a one-stop place for information and services for children and adults with autism spectrum disorders and other people with developmental disabilities in B.C.